 Still the most scholarly and comprehensive database for post-classical art of the western world up until 2008, when it lost funding.
 Index to journal articles, exhibition catalogs, book and exhibition reviews, dissertations, and individual chapters in books.

-Index to masters’ theses and PhD theses in all subject areas, granted by universities in North America, Canada, Britain, and Europe.
-Many dissertations added after 1997 are available as full-text.
+Index to and database of masters’ theses and PhD theses in all subject areas, granted by universities in North America, Canada, Britain, and Europe.
+Most dissertations added after 1997 are available as full-text.

 Coverage: 1861 to the present.
 Abstracts from 1980.